Admiral of the Fleet (Royal Navy)

-Admiral of the Fleet is a five-star naval officer rank and the highest rank of the Royal Navy formally established in 1688.
-The five-star NATO rank code is OF-10, equivalent to a field marshal in the British Army or a Marshal of the Royal Air Force.
-Other than honorary appointments, no new admirals of the fleet have been named since 1995, and no honorary appointments have been made since 2014.
+Admiral of the Fleet (ADMF) is a five-star naval officer rank and the highest rank of the Royal Navy, formally established in 1688.
+The five-star NATO rank code is OF-10, equivalent to a field marshal in the British Army or a marshal of the Royal Air Force.
+Apart from honorary appointments, no new admirals of the fleet have been named since 1995, and no honorary appointments have been made since 2014.

 History

 The origins of the rank can be traced back to John de Beauchamp, 1st Baron Beauchamp de Warwick, who was appointed 'Admiral of the King's Southern, Northern and Western Fleets' on 18 July 1360.
-The appointment gave the command of the English navy to one person for the first time; this evolved into the post of Admiral of the Fleet.
+The appointment gave the command of the English navy to one person for the first time; this evolved into the post of admiral of the fleet.
 In the days of sailing ships the admiral distinctions then used by the Royal Navy included distinctions related to the fleet being divided into three divisions – red, white, or blue.
 Each division was assigned at least one admiral, who in turn commanded a number of vice-admirals and rear admirals.
-While the full admirals were nominally equals, tradition gave precedence to the Admiral of the White who held the fleet rank in addition to his substantive role.
+While the full admirals were nominally equals, tradition gave precedence to the admiral of the white who held the fleet rank in addition to his substantive role.